stridecolossus/JOVE/docs/blog/part-2-triangle/render-pass.md

 The obvious solution is use a _dependency injection_ framework that manages all the components and dependencies for us, freeing development to focus on each component in relative isolation.

-For this we use [Spring Boot](https://spring.io/projects/spring-boot) which is one of the most popular and best supported dependency injection frameworks (and also one we have used extensively elsewhere).
+For this we will use [Spring Boot](https://spring.io/projects/spring-boot) which is one of the most popular and best supported dependency injection frameworks (and also one we have used extensively elsewhere).
+Note that only the demo applications will be dependant on the new framework and not the JOVE library itself.

 ### Project